ohsu-qin/qiprofile/doc/index.rst

 .. container:: copyright

   Copyright (C) 2014 Oregon Health & Science University `Knight Cancer Institute`_.
-  See the license_ for permissions.
+  This software is released under the MIT license_.
 Please note that qiprofile is research software which is neither approved nor recommended for clinical use.

 ..
 Targets: